neutrofoton/cpp-cmake/13_cache/Readme.md

 There are 3 ways to update/modify cache variables:
-1. Edit CMakeCache.txt file => manual
+1. Put cache definition in the CMakeCache.txt file. <br/>
-2. Use FORCE keyword => not recommended
+   We may use FORCE keyword (but it is not recommended)

-3. use -D flag => recommended
+2. Use -D flag (recommended) in the cmake command parameter.
     ``` bash
     $ cmake -DVariableName=xxxx
     ```